Naomi Campbell: Campbell v Mirror Group Newspapers Ltd

 In 2002, Campbell won a breach of confidentiality lawsuit against the Daily Mirror, after the newspaper published a photograph of her leaving a Narcotics Anonymous meeting.
 The High Court ordered £3,500 in damages from the Daily Mirror.

 Testimony for blood diamond case

-In August 2010, Campbell made an appearance at a trial against former Liberian president Charles Taylor, where she was called to give evidence on "blood diamonds" she received from Taylor in Cape Town, South Africa in 1997.
+In August 2010 Campbell made an appearance at a trial against former Liberian president Charles Taylor, where she was called to give evidence on possible blood diamonds she received, believed to be from Taylor, in Cape Town, South Africa in 1997.
 Campbell testified that the diamonds were given to her as a gift by unknown men that she assumed were sent by Taylor.
 She later gave the diamonds to Jeremy Ractliffe, the then director of the Nelson Mandela Children's Fund, as a donation to charity.
-Suspecting they were illegal, Ractliffe never donated them and kept them in his possession.
-On 5 August 2010, South African police seized the diamonds from him.
-Campbell was never charged due to her lack of criminal intent (mens rea).
+Suspecting they were illegal, Ractliffe did not donate them and kept them in his possession.
+In August 2010, shortly after Campbell's testimony, Ractliffe handed them over to the police.